Open Banking for Real Estate: The Complete Guide

 Real-world scenario: A mid-sized residential property manager operates a portfolio of 500 units with average monthly rent of €950.
 Annual transaction volume: 6,000 payments totaling €5.7 million.

-PSD3 provisional agreement (November 2025) signals the next evolution, expected to be formally published in summer 2026:
+PSD3 provisional agreement (November 2025) signals the next evolution.
+PSD3, expected to be formally published in summer 2026, expands and strengthens the open banking framework:

 - •Verification of Payee (VoP): Banks must verify that the intended recipient's name matches the provided account number, significantly reducing fraud and misdirected payments.

-- •Enhanced fraud prevention: Stronger authentication requirements, biometric options, and real-time fraud monitoring via APIs.
+- •Enhanced fraud prevention: PSD3 introduces stronger authentication requirements for higher-risk transactions, biometric authentication options, and real-time fraud monitoring via the APIs.

 Real Estate Use Cases

 - •Residential rent collection.
 Tenants authorize monthly rent collection via open banking at the start of the tenancy.
-Zero chargeback risk, instant confirmation, automatic accounting integration.
+The landlord or property manager collects rent on the due date with zero chargeback risk, instant confirmation, and automatic accounting system integration.
+Tenant onboarding is simplified because authorization happens via a single API call; no mandate paperwork or multi-week setup is required.

 - •Deposit handling and verification.
-Open banking enables real-time account balance verification with explicit consent, collapsing the verification timeline from hours to seconds.
+When a prospective tenant applies for a residential lease, they must often provide proof of deposit funds.
+Open banking enables real-time account balance verification with explicit consent, collapsing the verification timeline from hours (manual bank statement review) to seconds.
 This integrates directly with escrow account workflows.

 Implementation: Getting Started